 - How do metropolitan areas approach the implementation of cohesion policy (plans, programmes, investments, projects, multi-level governance, etc.)?

 - How are metropolitan areas and other stakeholders involved in the development, management and evaluation of cohesion policy?

 - What is the added value of applying cohesion policy in metropolitan areas?

 The main outputs of the project include:

 - An introductory report developing the research objectives, methodological framework and the context in which each metropolitan area operates.
-The introductory report can be found in here.
-An annex to the report describing the current situation in each metropolitan area can be found here.
+An annex to the report describing the current situation in each metropolitan area.
+All documents can be found here.

 - Case studies of individual metropolitan areas informing about the role of cities in the implementation of national and regional cohesion policy, the influence of cities in the preparation of partnership agreements and the level of participation of metropolitan areas in the process of planning cohesion policy, especially operational programmes for the programming period 21+.
 Case studies also offer a detailed description of the cohesion policy instruments used by cities, the involvement of relevant stakeholders, the development of strategies and the relationship between cohesion policy objectives and metropolitan planning and implementation.
 The case studies provide concrete recommendations on the implementation of cohesion policy at metropolitan level and the integration of the metropolitan dimension.